-The BBC has determined that all proposed expenditures for 2019 are necessary or reasonably related to regulating the legal profession or improving the quality of legal services to the people of the state of New Mexico and, therefore, all licensing-related expenditures are chargeable to fees for all members.
-Finally, 2017 non-budgeted expenditures of \$10,517, related to the Executive Director search, are disclosed in Section IV of this 2019 Budget Disclosure Document.
+The BBC has determined that all proposed expenditures for 2020 are necessary or reasonably related to regulating the legal profession or improving the quality of legal services to the people of the state of New Mexico and, therefore, all licensing-related expenditures are chargeable to fees for all members.
+No material non-budgeted expenditures were identified in the 2018 annual financial statement audit.
 Instructions for challenging expenditures believed to be non-germane are set forth below.